-THE Isle of Skye has been the centre of much debate recently, with reports of over-tourism ruining areas of beauty, amidst locals claiming the island is very much “open for business.”
+THE Isle of Skye has been the centre of much debate recently, with reports of over-tourism ruining areas of beauty, amidst locals asserting the island is very much “open for business.”

 But what is the real allure of this revered Scottish island?
 Why is it so popular?
 Is tourism really killing Skye, or are we still at liberty to consume responsibly?

-We took a trip to the infamous misty isle to find out.
+We took a trip to the infamous misty isle during the busiest summer month to find out.

 Two days isn’t much on Skye however – its vast expanse of mountains, peaty valleys, dramatic cliffs and sea lochs bordered and carved out by winding, single track roads take a long time to traverse, even with the best intentions.

 Looking at our buffering Google maps, and aware of the impending rain forecast, the best journey to see the most in the shortest space of time was to head to the Trotternish Peninsula – travelling north via the Old Man of Storr then looping round over the Quiraing and finishing up at Neist Point for sunset.

 Portree to The Old Man of Storr (15 minutes to base – two hour return hike)